Scheduled MonumentsEnglandStanding cross base near the junction of Church Lane and Woodhouse Lane, 600m NNW of New Hall Farm

 What is Standing cross base near the junction of Church Lane and Woodhouse Lane, 600m NNW of New Hall Farm?

-Standing cross base near the junction of Church Lane and Woodhouse Lane is a medieval monument comprising the stone base of a standing cross located approximately 600 metres north-north-west of New Hall Farm in Cheshire.
+Standing cross base near the junction of Church Lane and Woodhouse Lane, 600m NNW of New Hall Farm is a medieval stone monument consisting of the base and lower shaft of a cross that survives in situ in Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013783.

 Who is responsible for protecting Standing cross base near the junction of Church Lane and Woodhouse Lane, 600m NNW of New Hall Farm?